sergpryimachuk/MilitarySymbologyKit/README.md

 ## Examples

-You check how we use this package in the UI implementation - [MilitarySymbologyUI](https://github.com/sergpryimachuk/MilitarySymbologyUI.git).
+You check how we use this package in the UI implementation in Views folder.

 [^1]:  On MacBook Pro 14, M1 Pro, with 16 GB RAM, it takes ~6 min.